Should Age and Gender Affect Pickleball Ratings? The Raw Truth

 This side argues that ratings should be based on how you play, period.
 Not who you are, what bracket you’re in, or what decade you were born in.
 If we want honest ratings, we can’t water them down for comfort.

-🚫 Ratings Are Not Sympathy Cushions: This isn’t Little League.
+🚫 Ratings are not sympathy cushions: This isn’t Little League.
 You don’t get a medal for showing up.
 Ratings are earned through performance, not effort or identity.

 You’re Both Wrong

 Declining Performance?
-The System Already Knows.
+The Results Already Reveal It.

 Real Talk from Pontiff Park: No Hiding